zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-1-forecasting-service-intro/item-1-forecasting-service-intro.md

 2. Create a project.
 A project is used to include and organize different assets, models and private endpoints for data connection in the same workspace.
 3. Create a data asset.
 Data asset is an abstracted data representation for a data source.Currently it supports inline data generated from  csv files uploaded in the notebook session folder.
 4. Train a model.
 After specifying a data asset and the training parameters, you can train a forecasting  model.It will take 5-10 minutes or longer depending on the data size and number of models to be trained as parameter.
 Once a model is trained successfully, it is deployed automatically with an endpoint ready to generate forecast.
 5. Forecasting with new data.
-Users can send new data with same attributes of the training data to the deployment endpoint to get forecast results.
+Users can send new data with same attributes of the training data to the deployment endpoint to get forecast results
+6. Using OCI forecasting service using OCI console

 Note that one project can have multiple data assets and multiple models.